nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 ```

 Each notebook serves a specific purpose in the data pipeline, from ingestion to transformation to analysis.

-## Notes

-- The project handles different schema versions of NYC Taxi data across different years
-- Data is stored in Delta format for reliability and performance
-- Databricks notebooks can be converted to Jupyter notebooks for local development
-- SQL transformations are version-controlled and can be synchronized with Databricks

 ## Future Enhancements